Shikibuton Japanese Mattress

 The Eucalyptus Shikibuton is an ameliorated version of the traditional all-cotton Shikibuton.
 The core is made of two layers of cotton fiber topped by layers of eucalyptus fiber on each side.
 The eucalyptus fiber is more breathable and eco-friendly.
 It also has more elasticity, and becomes less firm than cotton fiber when it’s compressed.
 Visually they look the same and roll easily.

 You like the idea of sleeping on a traditional Shikibuton but find it a little too firm?
 The Deluxe Latex Shikibuton futon is still firm and stable but the extra layer of natural latex adds some thickness for the perfect balance of comfort.
-The core is made of 2″ of all-natural latex with layers of cotton and eucalyptus fiber on each side; all tufted inside a 100% cotton fabric.
+The core is made of 2″ of all-natural latex with layers of eucalyptus fiber on each side; all tufted inside a 100% cotton fabric.

 You would like to try the Shikibutons?
 Visit the WHERE TO BUY page.